inmyth/mmm-java/README.md

 - [x] add warning email system in case of any unhandled errors
 - [x] automated balance check
 - [] get reference market price
+- [] error may arrive in stream not response.
+Handle this.

 ## NOTES
 RESPONSE